12 Emerging Education Trends (2024 & 2025)

 Thanks in large part to improving technology and new research-led learning approaches, the education space was seeing a rapid shift towards high-tech approaches.

-Here is a list of the top 12 trends to watch in the education space.
+Here is a list of the top 12 trends in education happening right now:

 The emerging field of educational neuroscience is shedding light on what works best when it comes to learning new concepts and skills.